+In addition to Box and Shake Shack, there are a number of highly-anticipated IPOs expected to possibly happen in 2015.
 But beware: IPO investing can be complex, and may be suitable only for experienced investors.
 If you are interested in investing in an IPO, here are some tips to consider.

 Exercise extreme caution

-Additionally, the stock of an IPO can be extremely volatile in its first few months, not to mention the heightened volatility that can occur on the first day of trading on an exchange.
+The stock of an IPO can be extremely volatile in its first few months, not to mention the heightened volatility that can occur on the first day of trading on an exchange.
 For instance, shares of online professional networking site LinkedIn (LNKD) more than doubled on its IPO date in May 2011, while Australian road building venture BrisConnections dropped 60% on its IPO date in July 2008.

 Believe the hype?